SIDN/entrada2/README.md

 Timestamps used in PCAP files are assumed to be using timezone UTC.
 The timestamp in the `entrada-object-ts` tag is used for sorting new S3 objects when multiple new objects are detected.
 This allows for bulk uploading older data and maintaining the correct order when processing.
 The tag `entrada-object-ts` is only used when rustfs/AWS S3 events are not configured and ENTRADA2 must periodically scan for newly uploaded objects itself.

+### Start processing

+The processing of new PCAP files must be started and stopped using the API endpoints.
+After starting new PCAP files will be detected but NOT processed yet.
+Processing will only start when the "start" command is sent to the API.
+This allows for uploading new PCAP files before starting the processing, which is especially useful when using the S3 object scanning feature.

 ### Upload Example

 ```bash